microsoft/MixedRealityToolkit-Unity/Documentation/Packaging/MRTK_Modularization.md

 ## Release Candidate 1 Status

-With the RC1 release of MRTK v2,the majority of the componentization work has been completed.
+With the RC1 release of MRTK v2, the majority of the componentization work has been completed.

 - [Minimized dependencies](#minimized-dependencies) between features
 - [Component communication](#component-communication) is performed though interfaces